 To qualify for “surviving spouse” benefits, a former spouse must have been married to the employee for at least 9 months, or a child must have been born of the marriage, or the employee’s death must have been accidental.

 Survivor Benefits can be paid to both a former spouse and the employee’s spouse at the time of death (if the employee remarried).
 However, an Order directing OPM to provide survivor benefits to a former spouse will not be honored if it would cause the total of survivor annuities payable under the Plan to exceed 50% of the employee’s unreduced basic annuity.
-Typically a former spouse will be awarded a “pro rata share” of the survivor benefits.
-A “pro rata share” of a former-spouse survivor annuity usually means the former spouse will receive a portion of the annuity determined by the following calculation: the number of months of civilian and military service performed by the employee during marriage, divided by the number of months of civilian and military service performed by the employee.
+Typically a former spouse will be awarded at least a portion of the survivor benefits to ensure that all payments to the former spouse do not cease upon the employee’s death.

 It is also important to note that if the employee’s former spouse dies or remarries before reaching age 55, then there will be no payment of a survivor annuity.

 Survivor benefits will only be awarded if the employee makes an election at the time of retirement that provides for survivor benefits – he/she cannot choose a self-only annuity.
-There are a myriad of annuity options that can be affected by divorce and remarriage which are beyond the scope of this article; however, employees should contact FERS or CSRS to fully understand their options.
+There are a myriad of annuity options that can be affected by divorce and remarriage which are beyond the scope of this article; however, employees should contact an attorney or OPM to fully understand their options.

 Gross Annuity / Net Annuity/ Self Only Annuity